NickNaso/yahc/README.md

 })
 .then((response) => {
   // Do something with response
   console.log(response);
 })
 .catch((err) => {
   // Do something with error response console.error(err);
 });
 ```

 ## Timeout

-Sometimes the server for which you make a request coul be not available so after
+Sometimes the server for which you make a request could not be available so
-some period of times you get a timeout erro the server bot able to give you a
+after some time you get a timeout error from the server stating it's not able
-valid response after the specified time.
-Default timeout parameter is setted to
+to give you a valid response after the specified time.
+Default timeout parameter
-15000 ms, but you free to change that value. **yahc** expose the value of
+is set to 15000 ms, but you're free to change that value. **yahc** exposes the
-default timeout through the constant DEFAULT_TIMEOUT.
-Remember that the value
+value of default timeout through the constant **DEFAULT_TIMEOUT**.
+Remember that
-of timeout for the request must be expressed in milliseconds (ms).
+the value of timeout for the request must be expressed in milliseconds (ms).

 #### Example